ehoover3/music-theory-drum/README.md

 7. Add music notation variation, i.e. eigth notes, etc.
 8. Make TapDots dynamic to the various notes on the page.
 9. Make the music notation variation a JSON file that is picked up.
+10. Instead of a simple circle dot for TapDots, give me a lightning bolt, fire, ice, or other to make it really good UI